dkedzia/codes-generator/README.md

 Allows you to draw codes of a given length and number through CLI or WEB.
 Additionally, it generates a text file with randomly drawn codes.
 Plain PHP, **no frameworks**.

-Describtion of all available options (from CLI):
+Description of all available options (from CLI):
 ```
 php index.php --help
 ```